overwolf/overwolf.github.io/docs/api/overwolf-streaming.md

 | max_quota_gb         | double   | Max media folder size in GB                                        | 0.147  |
 | excluded_directories | string[] | Array of directories that are excluded from max quota calculations | 0.147  |

+#### Notes

+To set your app to never deletes the captured clips, you can skip passing `max_quota_gb` (it's an optional property), or you exclude a specific directory  using the excluded_directories param.

 ## StreamInfo Object

 #### Version added: 0.78